matomo-org/developer-documentation/docs/migrate-matomo-4-to-5.md

 ## Tests on CI

 We used to use Travis CI for testing.
-With Matomo 5 we dicontinued support for running tests on Travis CI.
-Instead it is possible to use a GitHub action for this.
+With Matomo 5 we dicontinued support for running tests on Travis CI, instead it is possible to use a GitHub action for this.
 You can find more details on how to set up your own GitHub test action in [this guide](/guides/tests-github).